How to Get the Most Miles from Your Frequent Flyer Programs

 How To Earn Frequent Flyer Miles Earned

-But today, most major US airlines now award frequent flyer miles based on the amount that you paid for your ticket, starting at five miles per dollar and rising if you have elite status in their frequent flyer programs.
+But today, most major US airlines now award frequent flyer miles based on the amount that you paid for your ticket, starting at five miles per dollar and rising if you have elite status with their frequent flyer programs.
 You earn elite status by flying the most miles, and those with the highest levels of status can earn as much as 11 miles per dollar they spend.
 Depending on the frequent flyer program, you’ll also get more miles for buying tickets in a higher fare class, such as fully-refundable fares, or for flying in business or first class.

-In addition, there are many ways to earn miles apart from buying airline tickets.
+Also, there are many ways to earn miles apart from buying airline tickets.
 The easiest way to earn miles is from an airline credit card.
 Nearly all airlines offer a credit card that allows you to earn at least one mile spent on most purchases and double miles for airline tickets.
 These credit card miles are how most rewards are earned today.

-In addition, each airline has a list of partners that offer miles, and you can earn more miles by making specific purchases.
+Besides, each airline has a list of partners that offer miles, and you can earn more miles by making specific purchases.

 You can earn miles by:

-- Staying in hotels.
+- Staying in hotels

-- Renting cars.
+- Renting cars

-- Taking a cruise.
+- Taking a cruise

-- Enrolling in a dining rewards program.
+- Enrolling in a dining rewards program

-- Using a shopping rewards portal.
+- Using a shopping rewards portal

 - Purchasing cable or satellite television services